airmjay/game_hub/README.md

-Api use to for game_hub is https://rawg.io/. by code is inspire by mosh hamedani thanks https://codewithmosh.com/ learn how to code with mosh hamedani the best code instructor for frontend and backend ever.
+Api use to for game_hub is https://rawg.io/.
+My code is inspire by mosh hamedani thanks https://codewithmosh.com/ learn how to code with mosh hamedani the best code instructor for frontend and backend ever.